osseed/com.osseed.civibarcode/README.md

 Introduction
 -------------
-The extension creates a token {event_registration_barcode.bar} that can be used in message templates of Event Registration mail.
+The extension creates a token {event_registration_barcode.bar} that can be used in message templates of Event Registration mail .

 Installation
 -------------